LMBertholdo/anygility-tangled/tools/bgp-tuner/readme.md

 	prepend-only-dataframe_percent.csv
 	```

-    To run the GUI interface first install the python requirements needed and
+    To run the GUI interface first install the python requirements (look at INSTALL.TXT)
+    on anygility package base directory and
     run bgp-tuner.py

     Then access the interface just open your browser on http://127.0.0.1:12345/